GerHobbelt/cef-wiki/BranchesAndBuilding.md

-This Wiki page provides information about CEF branches and instructions for downloading, building and packaging source code.
+This Wiki page provides an overview of CEF3 and general usage information.

 **Note to Editors: Changes made to this Wiki page without prior approval via the [CEF Forum](http://magpcss.org/ceforum/) or[ Issue Tracker](https://bitbucket.org/chromiumembedded/cef/issues?status=new&status=open) may be lost or reverted.**